chocolatey/choco/README.md

 #### Other Platforms
 ##### Prerequisites:

- * Install and configure Mono 5.20.x (Other versions may work but have not been tested).
+ * Install and configure Mono.
+Mono 5.20 or newer should work, see the Dockerfile for the currently recommended version.
   * [Debian based](http://www.mono-project.com/docs/getting-started/install/linux/#debian-ubuntu-and-derivatives)

 ```sh